 A garage door should open and close when you press the remote on the opener.
 If it moves slowly or doesn’t move at all, you should consider replacing it.
 Over the years, a slow garage door may get slower and eventually stick on the track.

 Any of the heavy moving parts on your garage door could cause it not to work anymore, and sometimes it’s easier to replace the whole system than to figure out why it isn’t working.
 This is especially true if the door is damaged from harsh weather or impact.

 7. You’re Selling Your House

-If you’re putting your house on the market, keep in mind that a garage door replacement yields the second-highest return on investment (ROI) for a home remodeling project in North Carolina.
-While most homeowners focus on renovating the bathroom or kitchen, a new garage door may get you more money for your house.
+If you’re putting your house on the market, keep in mind that a garage door replacement yields the second-highest return on investment (ROI) for a home improvement remodeling project in North Carolina.
+While most homeowners focus on renovating the bathroom or kitchen, a new garage door has great curb appeal and can increase your home value and get you more money for your house.
 Invest in this remodeling project to give potential home buyers an excellent first impression of your house.

 How Often Should You Replace Your Garage Door?

 Do you need a new garage door?
 It depends on the age and reliability of the door.
 A sturdy garage door will last for decades in moderate weather conditions and with proper maintenance.
 Consult with a garage door professional for recommendations based on your specific situation.

 Generally, if you need a new garage door, you should get it installed in the spring while you’re doing your spring cleaning.
 Consider these reasons why you should replace your garage door between March and June:

 - If harsh winds, snow or hail from the winter beat against your garage door, you can replace your damaged garage door after the snow melts.